kaito4213/AI-2048-Game-Player/README.md

 (Note: Minimax, Expectimax, Monte Carlo are also called tree search algorithm)

-This is [demo](https://www.youtube.com/watch?v=VYg8peT_-dY) showing the performance of Minimax
+This is online [demo](https://www.youtube.com/watch?v=VYg8peT_-dY) showing the performance of Minimax

-This is [demo](https://www.youtube.com/watch?v=tNzmeJS-h18) showing the performance of Expectimax
+This is online [demo](https://www.youtube.com/watch?v=tNzmeJS-h18) showing the performance of Expectimax

-This is [demo](https://www.youtube.com/watch?v=DFlbKxX9g1I) showing the performance of Q Learning
+This is online [demo](https://www.youtube.com/watch?v=DFlbKxX9g1I) showing the performance of Q Learning

 For minimax and expectimax, the game are dominated by domain knowledge.
 The AI will have better performance if the depth of search is deeper.
 Although the system can reach a satisfying result though the carefully designed heuristic function, it is hard to generalize such algorithm because the heuristic in different field are quite different.

 ![tree](https://github.com/kaito4213/2048-Game-Player/blob/master/outputs/images/tree1.png)

 Comparing all methods, the expectimax shows the best performance while the reinforcement learning has the worst performance, which might because we simplify the reinforcement learning algorithm to reduce the computational complexity and the lack of training times.
 The performance of Qlearning is expected to be better as the training time increases.

 ![all](https://github.com/kaito4213/2048-Game-Player/blob/master/outputs/images/rl.png)